 Wednesday afternoon posts on taking care of a loved one.

 This approach examines the “emotional labor” of aging and look honestly at the less identified, underlying demands placed on us as we get older.

 I am an 84-year-old woman living in a cozy apartment in Northern California with rescue cats Bella and Bailey.
 Bella is the more traumatized of the two - but she is coming out of her shell - after five years.
 Bailey is my “lovebug.”

 I have a Ph.D. in Psychology and am a licensed mental health professional with years of experience.
 When my husband of 60 years was diagnosed with dementia, I began researching how older people could deal with challenging circumstances and still age well.

 We raised two children and two grandsons, moved across the country, and made a good life for ourselves – we were a team during our marriage.
 Then I was his primary care provider until he moved into a memory care facility.
 While there, he contracted COVID-19 and died.

 I continue to dig deep within myself and make changes to survive this time in my life.

-So, I decided to share my journey and help others age well – no matter what.
-For more on that, see my book Aging Well - 30 Lessons for Making the Most of Your Later Years and the tlcorner.com website.
+I decided to share my journey and help others age well – no matter what in my book Aging Well - 30 Lessons for Making the Most of Your Later Years.

 Be Part of the Community

-To age well, we need to change the conversation from the common and known to looking at underlying issues that must be addressed.
+We need to change the conversation from the known and look at the relevant issues as age well.
 Be part of a community of people who share your interests.